Post Malone: Musical style

-Malone's music is hip hop, pop-rap, pop, R&B, trap, rap rock, and cloud rap.
-Malone's music has been described as a "melting pot of the country, grunge and hip hop" and Malone himself has been described as versatile.
-His vocal style has been described as laconic.
+Malone's music combines pop, hip-hop, trap, R&B, and country, often falling into the sub-genres of cloud rap, pop rap, indie pop, pop rock, and rap rock.
+Malone's music has been described as a "melting pot of the country, grunge, hip-hop and R&B" that he grew up on, and Malone himself has been described as versatile.
+His vocal style has been described as "laconic".
 Jon Caramanica of The New York Times described Malone as "an artist who toes the line between singing and rapping, and hip-hop and spooky electric folk".
 Malone himself has called his music "genre-less".

 Malone cites Bob Dylan, in whom he became interested around the age of 15, as an influence on his music, calling him "a genius" and "a god" though his music has been called "about as far away from Rock n' Roll as you can get".
 He called "Subterranean Homesick Blues" the "first rap song".
 He has a tattoo of Dylan as well.
 Malone has cited Kurt Cobain and Johnny Cash as key influences too.
 Malone has also cited 50 Cent, whom he called a legend, Kanye West and Key! as influences.

-Relationship to hip hop community
+Relationship with the hip-hop community

-Malone has been called a "culture vulture" multiple times by different publications and on social media for "appropriating" African-American culture.
+Malone has been called a "culture vulture" multiple times by different publications and on social media for appropriating African-American culture.
 California rapper Lil B wrote on Twitter in October 2017: "Post Malone is slowly turning into a white dude!
 Lol he's pushing it, give it a few years he gon be full country and hate blacks lol", with Malone replying in an interview, claiming that his white skin has been "used against him".
 In January 2018, Malone went on an intoxicated rant against people who describe him as a culture vulture.
 In an interview with GQ several days later, Malone said "there's a struggle being a white rapper."

 In a November 2017 interview with Polish media outlet Newonce, Malone said that modern hip-hop music lacks "people talking about real shit" and added that "if you're looking to think about life, don't listen to hip-hop."
 He was criticized for his comments, including by fellow rappers Lil B and Vince Staples.
 Malone later appeared in a video on Twitter, saying that the reason for his comments was that it was a "beer-tasting" interview, and going on to say that he loves hip-hop.
 Newonce, however, denied that claim, stating that Malone barely drank at all during the interview.
-In the follow-up Malone went on to say, "What I was saying was that when I wanna sit down and cry, I sit down and I listen to Bob Dylan and his guitar.
+In the follow-up Malone said, "What I was saying was that when I wanna sit down and cry, I sit down and I listen to Bob Dylan and his guitar.
 Just like everyone else, no matter how hard you are, no matter where you're from, you're gonna have times where you sit back and reflect on your life and you listen to what you wanna listen to.
 For me, that's Bob Dylan."